 We are very grateful to The Harpenden Arms for their support for these events.

-Our recent event: Monday 8th July 2019, From Riches to Rags?
+Our Planet Our Future continues, the sixth event: Monday 8th July 2019, From Riches to Rags?

 The evening included inspiring discussion with those present making a variety pledges to reduce the impact of that they wear including:

 - ‘buying once’ – aiming to buy clothes that will really last

 - ensuring no clothes are sent to landfill – taking unwanted clothes charity shops, and bagging up unusable clothes and shoes for ‘rags’